-- 7. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+7. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
+Chapter 63.

-Chapter 63. - 8.
-Have documentation that all vehicles used in the provision of the Supports Broker service have automobile insurance. - 9.
-Have a valid driver's license, if the operation of a vehicle is necessary to provide Supports Broker services. - 10.
-Have documentation that all vehicles used in the provision of the Supports Broker service have current State motor vehicle registration and inspection. - 11.
-Comply with Department standards related to provider qualifications.
+8. Have documentation that all vehicles used in the provision of the Supports Broker service have automobile insurance.

+9. Have a valid driver's license, if the operation of a vehicle is necessary to provide Supports Broker services.

+10. Have documentation that all vehicles used in the provision of the Supports Broker service have current State motor vehicle registration and inspection.

+11. Comply with Department standards related to provider qualifications.

+Verification of Provider Qualifications Entity Responsible for Verification:

 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.
+Appendix C: Participant Services

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
-Service Title: Advanced Supported Employment
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-HCBS Taxonomy:
+Advanced Supported Employment

 Category 1: Sub-Category 1:

 03 Supported Employment 03010 job development

 Category 2: Sub-Category 2:

 03 Supported Employment 03021 ongoing supported employment, individual

 Category 3: Sub-Category 3:

 03 Supported Employment 03030 career planning

-Service Definition (Scope):
+ervice Definition (Scope):

 Category 4: Sub-Category 4: